tk3369/www.ahsmart.com/pub/juliacon2020.md

 **How do we engage with people that are just “stopping by”?**

-JuliaCon orgnaized two separate 90-minute poster sessions.
+JuliaCon organized two separate 90-minute poster sessions.
 Each session covers approximately 15-20 posters.
 The arrangement is that a single audio channel is open for the session.

 **It was a little awkward if the poster presenters just sit there and wait for people to ask questions.**

 We decided to have each presenter spend few minutes to explain his/her poster.
 A moderator helped arrange and lined up the presenters.
 After the presentation, attendees can go to the specific poster chat channel on Discord for further conversations.

 For a physical conference, people sometimes get bored sitting in the talks and so they walk around and find the poster sessions and chat with people around.
 At an online conference, this behavior doesn't exist - when I get bored, I just walk around my house rather than visiting a poster session.
-For that reason, I feel that the poster sessions at JuliaCon were a little under-represented.
+For that reason, I feel that the poster sessions were a little under-represented.

 # Having fun with social networking